DR3WH0/DR3WH0.github.io/_posts/2013-08-25-scm-music-player-for-github-pages.md

         <% unless forloop.last %>,<% endunless %>
       <% endfor %>]

 Next you'll need to create your playlist with YAML tags in [\_config.yml](https://github.com/DR3WH0/DR3WH0.github.io/blob/master/_config.yml#L94-96).
-Use the following template to manage your playlist:
+Use the following template to manage your playlist, reformatting any of the data you saved from the widget setup:

     tracks :
       - name : track_name_here
         url : song_url_here

-Add new **name** and **url** lines for each track.
-Be sure to include the dash, as indicated above, before each name because Liquid uses that to identify each track in the `<% for track in site.tracks %>` loop.
+Add new `name` and `url` lines for each track.
+Be sure to include the dash, as indicated above, before each `name` because Liquid uses that to identify each track in the `<% for track in site.tracks %>` loop.
 SCM Player supports URLs for MP3, SoundCloud, and YouTube.

 **Further Reading**